mlund/faunus/docs/_docs/topology.md

 inserted into the simulation box.

-The `molarity` keyword is an alternative to `N` and uses the initial volume to calculate the number of molecules to insert.
+The `molarity` keyword is an alternative to `N` and uses the initial volume to calculate the number of molecules to insert. `N` and `molarity` are mutually exclusive.

 ### Overlap Check